chinedufn/skeletal-animation-system/README.md

 ## TODO:

-- [ ] expose bone groups names when exporting JSON from collada-dae-parser
+- [ ] Handle rotation quaternion lerp when dot product is < 0
+- [ ] Implement more from the papers linked in `References` section below (whenever we need them)

 ## API